WEEK 92 FOR THE HOSTAGES IN GAZA

 Page 14

-Równe: Sonia Szojmer Priszkulnik wearing fur, pregnant with Grisza, Dec.
+Równe: Sonia (Sura) Szojmer Priszkulnik wearing fur, pregnant with Grisza, Dec.
 20, 1913.
 Sonia with her younger sister, Fania.
 Sonia at front entrance to the house on Zdolbunow Street.

 Page 15